suse-edge/edge-image-builder/docs/building-images.md

 * `proxy` - Optional; section where the user can provide system-wide proxy information
   * `httpProxy` - Optional; set the system-wide http proxy settings
   * `httpsProxy` - Optional; set the system-wide https proxy settings
   * `noProxy` - Optional; override the default `NO_PROXY` list.
-By default this is "localhost, 127.0.0.1" if parameter is omitted, but if you set this flag, make sure you add these into your list if they're required.
+By default, this is "localhost, 127.0.0.1" if this parameter is omitted.
+If this option is set, these may need to be manually added if they are still in use.
 * `kernelArgs` - Optional; Provides a list of flags that should be passed to the kernel on boot.
 * `users` - Optional; Defines a list of operating system users to be created.
 Each entry is made up of the following fields: